brokenhandsio/SteamPressExample/README.md

 # SteamPress Example

 This is an example site for using [SteamPress](https://github.com/brokenhandsio/SteamPress) with your Vapor website.
 You can also just use it as your blog!
 This example site uses Bootstrap 4 for styling so should be fairly easy to make it look how you want.
 It also uses Markdown to render the blog posts, and has Syntax hightlighting for code (obviously!).
+This site can be viewed at https://steampress-example.herokuapp.com/.

 This site also provides a good example for all the Leaf files you will need, and the parameters they are given, as well as what you need to send to SteamPress to be create users and posts etc.